First-order asymptotic perturbation theory for extensions of symmetric operators: Symplectic resolvent difference formulas for dual pairs

-as required. \end{proof} We conclude this section with an example of the abstract boundary triplet for the adjoint pair formed by an elliptic second order partial differential operator and its formal adjoint, cf.\, \cite{Behrndt_2020, BL, BM, BGW, BMNW}.
-In particular, Krein-type formulas in Theorem \ref{APthm1.7} and Corollary \ref{cor6.3} hold for these operators.
-The discussion below regarding the boundary traces is based on the paper \cite{Gr}, see also \cite{ BMNW}, dealing with general elliptic operators on smooth domains and is related to the material in Appendix \ref{appA} taken from \cite{GM08,GM10} where the case of the Laplacian on Lipschitz domains was considered.
-So, we assume throughout that $\Omega\subset\bbR^n$ is a bounded domain with $C^\infty$-boundary, and consider the following mutually formally adjoint differential expressions, cf.\ \eqref{1.15b},
+\sel{\begin{remark}\lb{rem6.4} We note that both the Weyl function and the $\gamma-$field for an adjoint pair was originally introduced and studied in \cite{MM97}, where the Krein type formula written in terms of these objects was derived for the first time. \end{remark}} We conclude this section with an example of the abstract boundary triplet for the adjoint pair formed by an elliptic second order partial differential operator and its formal adjoint, cf.\, \cite{Behrndt_2020, BL, BM, BGW, BMNW}.
+In particular, resolvent difference formulas in Theorem \ref{APthm1.7} and Corollary \ref{cor6.3} hold for these operators.
+The discussion below regarding the boundary traces is based on the paper \cite{Gr}, see also \cite{ BMNW}, dealing with general elliptic operators on smooth domains and is related to the material in Appendix \ref{appA} taken from \cite{GM08,GM10} where the case of the Laplacian on Lipschitz domains was considered. \sel{As we noted in the preamble of Section \ref{ssLapLip} the work of M.I.
+Vi\v{s}ik \cite{MR0052655, Vi} and G. Grubb \cite{Gr} are foundational in the theory of self-adjoint extensions of elliptic differential operators.
+Our next goal is to employ their construction of dual pair to illustrate abstract setting discussed above. }